 Lower Valley Energy began in 1937 as Lower Valley Power & Light, Inc. with just 10 members signed up for this new cooperative.

-As a result of diligent efforts of many citizens and the Star Valley Power & Light Company, the town of Afton had electricity from 1907, but the farmers and rural residents in the rest of the valley went without this convenience until late in 1938.
+As a result of diligent efforts of many citizens and the Star Valley Power & Light, the town of Afton had electricity from 1907, but the farmers and rural residents in the rest of the valley went without this convenience until late in 1938.
 Congress passed the Rural Electrification Act in 1937, allowing cooperatives to borrow from the government to help rural areas to have electrical power.
 Lower Valley Power & Light, Inc. was established and received a mortgage note in the amount of $145,000 at 2.77 percent interest per annum from REA.

 More and more members signed up with this new cooperative.
 A generating plant was built, power lines were constructed and members started wiring and plumbing their homes in anticipation of electricity coming.

 On November 12, 1938 the new plant and lines were energized.
 This was the day that had long been awaited, when 287 members started to receive electric service.
 The celebration was held in Freedom, Wyoming, the location of Lower Valley’s first office.

 By the end of 1951 practically every farm and home in Star Valley, as well as Swan Valley and Irwin, were receiving electricity service, and continued to add new members and new services.

 The next few years saw many miles of power lines constructed into areas like Greys Lake and Swan Valley in Idaho.
 A new generating plant was built on Strawberry Creek, near Bedford, Wyoming.
 The cost of the plant was approximately $590,000 and was one of the most modern plants in the West.
 On January 21, 1951, the Strawberry Plant was energized.